open-power/snap/README.md

 # Previous Work

-Before we created the CAPI Donut Framework we created a CAPI driven DEFLAGE compression/decompression solution.
+Before we created the CAPI Donut Framework, we created a CAPI driven DEFLAGE compression/decompression solution.
 The software to use this can be found here:
 * https://github.com/ibm-genwqe/genwqe-user